 Put the herbs in a gallon jar filled with boiling water.
 Seep overnight with the jar closed.

-- Some moms will need to discontinue use of a nursing tea if they find that their milk supply is increasing too much.
+- Some moms will need to discontinue use of a nursing tea, if they find that their milk supply is increasing too much.
 Remember an oversupply of milk can also cause problems.
-Sometimes its best to use the tea only until you find your supply is up.
+Sometimes it is best to use the tea only until you have increased your supply.

-- Some herbs may interact with other medications taken, so first talk to your doctor before taking mothers milk tea with any other medications.
+- Some herbs may interact with other medications taken, so first talk to your doctor before taking mothers milk tea in combination with any other medications.

 Want to share your stories?
 Ask a question or just say hello...